AdejokeOgunyinka/adejoke-ogunyinka-blusalt-traffic-assessment/README.md

 # React + TypeScript + Vite
-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
 This is a [React.js](https://react.dev/reference/react) project bootstrapped with [Vite](https://vite.dev/guide/).
+The template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 ## Getting Started
 First, install the project dependencies: